 You can also take mild painkillers like aspirin or ibuprofen to help reduce any swelling and deal with discomfort.

 When you’ve been burned, your body reacts by drawing extra fluids towards the surface of your skin to deal with the damage, taking them away from the rest of your body.
 This could lead to dehydration if you’re not careful.
 Avoid making yourself feel worse and load up on water and cooling fluids to take the heat off.
 Sunburn can also lead to dehydration.

 Leave the Blisters Alone

 There’s a reason that your skin produces blisters after a sunburn.
-Those blisters protect your skin from what’s actually a second-degree burn!
+Those blisters protect your skin from what’s a second-degree burn!
 If your skin starts to blister, don’t be tempted to burst them.
 Just leave them to heal naturally.
 Blisters are there to help your skin heal and protect you from infection.
 And popping them increases your risk of getting the burns infected.
-Just keep them covered if they are too tempting and pretend they aren’t there…
+Keep them covered if they are too tempting, and pretend they aren’t there.